kenjigunawan/bitemetrics/framing.md

 These are each sensible predictors for the average rating given.
 It's important to note that `submitted` is also included, despite not being available at the time the recipe is published because our Hypothesis Test showed strong evidence that it plays a significant role in predicting the average rating a recipe will receive, with a very low p-value.

-Also while predicting, if you want to see the average rating of the recipe at the time of publishing, you can impute `submitted` to be 0.

-Originally our `submitted` column was the date of submission, but now it has been changed into the number of days it has been out before the recipe gets rated.
 ```
 minutes             int64
 submitted           int64